 The NI PXIe-4353 features 32 channels with three 24-bit ADCs and operates with high-speed (90 S/s per channel) and high-resolution (1 S/s per channel) modes.
 It is designed to be highly accurate with 0.3 °C typical accuracy for the module and terminal block.
 The module has two autozero channels for offset compensation as well as open thermocouple detection to identify disconnected thermocouples.

 The high accuracy is attributed to the TB-4353 isothermal terminal block that includes eight CJC channels.
 It has a unique design that optimizes thermal conductivity between the thermocouple terminals and the CJCs for an isothermal error as low as 0.25 °C. The TB-4353 is a front-mount terminal block with screw terminal connectivity.

 NI InstantDAQ Technology

-The NI USB-TC01 thermocouple measurement device features NI InstantDAQ technology so you can instantly take temperature measurements with your PC.
+The USB-TC01 thermocouple measurement device features InstantDAQ technology so you can instantly take temperature measurements with your PC.
 Just plug it in and built-in software for viewing and logging data automatically loads.
 No driver installation is necessary.
 Connect to any USB port to use your PC as a display and monitor data in real time.
 The USB-TC01, which is compatible with J, K, R, S, T, N, and B thermocouples, uses a standard miniplug for easy thermocouple connection.

 Additional applications for generating alarms, scheduled logging, logging to a spreadsheet file, and logging under threshold conditions are available as free downloads.
-For even further customization, you can build your own applications with NI LabVIEW graphical programming and NI-DAQmx driver software (requires version 9.1 or later).
+For even further customization, you can build your own applications with LabVIEW graphical programming and NI-DAQmx driver software (requires version 9.1 or later).